 How Fault is Determined in Nevada

-Nevada follows a modified comparative negligence rule, which means fault is assigned as a percentage to each party involved.
+Nevada uses a modified comparative negligence rule, assigning fault as a percentage to each party involved in an accident.
+This approach means your ability to recover damages depends on how much responsibility you share.
 Here’s how fault is typically determined:

 If you’re found less than 50% at fault, you can still pursue compensation under Nevada’s comparative negligence rule.